DaveMielke/NBP/b2g/doc/UserInterface/Features/settings.rst

 The top line contains the following buttons:

 Save Settings
-  Save the current values of the settings for later restoration.
+  Save the current settings for later restoration.
 This is a good way to checkpoint the configuration that you're most comfortable with.

 Restore Settings
-  Restore the setting values that were most recently saved.
-This is how to get back to the configuration that you're most comfortable with.
+  Restore the settings that were most recently saved.
+This is how to get back to the configuration that you were most comfortable with.

 Reset to Defaults
-  Restore the setting values to an internally-defined configuration.
+  Restore the settings to an internally-defined configuration.
 This is how to recover if, for example, you've accidentally messed up your saved settings.

 System Maintenance
   Go to `The System Maintenance Screen`_.